Shopify/shopify_app/README.md

 Testing an embedded app outside the Shopify admin
 -------------------------------------------------

 By default, loading your embedded app will redirect to the Shopify admin, with the app view loaded in an `iframe`.
-If you need to load your app outside of the Shopify admin (e.g., for performance testing), you can change `forceRedirect: false` to `true` in `ShopifyApp.init` block in the `embedded_app` view.
+If you need to load your app outside of the Shopify admin (e.g., for performance testing), you can change `forceRedirect: true` to `false` in `ShopifyApp.init` block in the `embedded_app` view.
 To keep the redirect on in production but off in your `development` and `test` environments, you can use:

 ```javascript
 forceRedirect: <%= Rails.env.development? || Rails.env.test? ? 'false' : 'true' %>